scala/docs.scala-lang/_overviews/scala3-contribution/procedures-testing.md

 It is important to add tests before a pull request, to verify that everything is working as expected, and act as proof of what is valid/invalid Scala code (in case it is broken in the future).
-In this section we will see the testing procedures in Scala 3.
+In this section you will see the testing procedures in Scala 3.

 ## Running all Tests